LewisTowart/tech258_cloud/security/Security.md

 ![alt text](Markdown_Images/vnet-edit.PNG)

-Add the settings in the pic below
+Add the settings in the picture below.
+We are naming it our public-subnet and inputting a starting address.

 ![alt text](Markdown_Images/pub-sub-set.PNG)